-In the case of Latin America,

-- A. the consolidation of the middle classes and social inclusion,

-- B. productive diversification and

-- C. continental economic integration.

-And in the case of Europe the benefits will be equally important:

-- A. the consolidation of the middle classes and social inclusion, - B. the alleviation of the demographic decline that Europe is experiencing and - C. the consolidation of social democracies beyond the European space.
+The benefits in the case of Latin America will be: a) the consolidation of the middle classes and social inclusion, b) productive diversification and c) continental economic integration.
+And in the case of Europe the benefits will be equally important: a) the consolidation of an open market that integrates hundreds of millions of inhabitants, b) the alleviation of the demographic decline that Europe is experiencing and c) the consolidation of social democracies beyond the European space.